coccoinomane/web3cli/README.md

 # Smart Contract support

-`web3cli` comes with a database of common contracts, including ERC20 tokens and Uniswap clones.
+`web3cli` comes preloaded with some popular smart contracts, including ERC20 tokens and Uniswap clones.

 See the available contracts with `w3 db contract list`: